odelai/rgb/README.md

 * to clean up use:  `docker-compose down -v --rmi all --remove-orphans`
 * We can run separate containers: `docker-compose up <container_name>` (container_names: get-images, dominant-rgb, put-images, unit-tests)

-It doesn't move the images, but only copies to the target directory (to red, green or blue subfolder correspondingly) However, resulting folder might have permssion issues, so you can run `sudo chmod -R 777 <target_directory>`.
+It doesn't move the images, but only copies to the target directory (to red, green or blue subfolder correspondingly).

+However, resulting folder might have permssion issues, so you can run `sudo chmod -R 777 <target_directory>`.